scraperwiki/eot-docs/_posts/2001-01-01-function_reference.md

 ##### table.excel\_ref(_ref_) [db]
 Get cells from the table via an Excel cell reference: e.g. "G4", "C", "9", "Q5:Z9", "A:C", "9:88".

+This is useful as a last resort if there's absolutely no other way of specifying a particular cell or cells.
+However, it's preferable to select cells via dimensions instead as these will be more robust to spreadsheet change.

+For example, if all the cells are shifted right one in a new version of a spreadsheet, the desired cell will have shifted too, but the reference in the recipe won't be updated and the recipe will not behave as intended.

 ### Shallow magic